About the Alliance : Management

 - Vice Chair: Garfield Smith, Oberthur Technologies

-- Assistant Treasurer: Brian Russell, Giesecke & Devrient
+- Treasurer: Brian Russell, Giesecke & Devrient

 - Secretary: Greg Garback, Washington Metropolitan Area Transit Authority